 - ESI – Edge Side Includes settings.
 ESI is an advanced caching technique for caching portions of pages.

-- [A] Advanced – advanced settings.
-If you make changes here, be sure to test your site to verify that it is still working correctly.
-Misconfiguration here can damage site functionality.
+Whenever you make changes to any cache options (or the page optimization options below), be sure to test your site to verify that it is still working correctly.
+Misconfiguration of some of these options can break site functionality.

 As you can see, there are many configuration options available in the LiteSpeed Cache plugin.
 For a deeper dive, you can consult the LiteSpeed Cache documentation.